-The effect of subgroup stratum on the relationship between cell delivery and the endpoints (both primary and secondary) will be assessed.
+The effect of subgroup stratum on the relationship between timing and timing's influence on the cell delivery-endpoint (both primary and secondary endpoint) relationship will be assessed.
 If a treatment effect is demonstrated, it is not likely to behave identically among all important subgroups.
-The subgroups of interest are age, gender, race, LVEF, hypertension, statins, stented vessel, and antiplatelet agents.
-If we have sufficient patients, an evaluation of the effect of cell delivery within each of the two strata: 1) DES and 2) BMS, will be carried out.
+The subgroups of interest are age, gender, race, hypertension, diabetes mellitus, MVO, statins, stented vessel, stent type (DES versus BMS) and LVEF.
 These additional analyses can sometimes be helpful in identifying extreme differences in the effects of treatment among subgroups, although the literature wisely warrants that caution be used in interpreting subgroup analyses.